babab/babab_nl/README.md

 use (components of) the code as long as you respect the license.

 Before I decided to use webpy for my website, it was written in Django.
-Checkout the git source if you're interested.
+Checkout the 'django' tag in the git history if you're interested.

 ## Tools